fdefelici/clove-unit/README.md

 It is possible to use this libray in two flavours:
 - **Manual** mode, where you have to explicitly register suites/tests for execution, with the advantadge that almost everything is "calculated" at compile time (this is the only feature available for Non-Windows users)
-- **Autodiscovery** mode, where you just need to implement your tests, and than the library will do the magic to discover and execute them. (available for Windows users only)
+- **Autodiscovery** mode, where you just need to implement your tests, and than the library will do the magic to discover and execute them. (available for Windows and MacOS users only)

-| Basically only Windows users can use both "Manual" or "Autodiscovery", by now.
+| Basically only Windows and MacOS users can use both "Manual" or "Autodiscovery", by now.

 # Usage
 Just add [clove.h](./clove.h) header in your project and starts creating unit tests for your code depending on the two modes: **Manual** and **Autodiscovery**